EdwardsIs/piece-request/README.md

 with a one-to-many relationship between the two tables.
 (Each request detail record has a foreign key referencing the relevant request header.)

+Database User:

+This application expects a MySQL user with the name 'basicUser' at localhost.
+This user must also be identified with 'mysql_native_password', due to a compatibility problem between MySQL's new version of authentication, and the way the mysqli connector handles passwords.

 Database Structure:

 request_header: